 - Fold the dry ingredients into the wet gently, taking care not to over-mix the batter.
 Once about half of the dry ingredients have been combined, add your chopped strawberries and continue to gently stir until ingredients are just combined.1 ½ cup (175 g) hulled

-- Cover bowl with a dry towel and allow batter to sit 15 minutes**
+- Optional, but recommended: Cover bowl with a dry towel and allow the batter to rest for 30-60 minutes before proceeding (see "resting note" below for more info).
+Meanwhile, preheat your oven.

 - Preheat oven to 425F (215C) and line a 12-count muffin tin with paper liners.